mosenberg/hyper-db/website/docs/sql/command/copy_to.md

 `FORMAT => format_name`

-:   Selects the data format to be read.
+:   Selects the data format to be written.
 This option can be omitted in
     case the format can be inferred from the file extension.
 In case of a list of targets, all of them need to share this extension.
     Supported formats are depicted in detail in